 My goal is to make someone think twice if they are hiding in the bushes.
-My fear of this is amplified because I grew up 20 minutes from where Jacob Wetterling was abducted for the first 16 years of my life and 1 mile for the four years after.
+My fear of this is amplified because I grew up twenty minutes from where Jacob Wetterling was abducted for the first sixteen years of my life and one mile for the four years after.
 My mom was hysterical about it and constantly talked to me about being safe.

 I have developed all sorts of tactics.
-When I lived close to where he was abducted when I was between 16 and 19, I would walk on the long road by my Dad and Stepmoms house and there were only corn fields on either side of me.
+When I lived close to where he was abducted when I was between sixteen and nineteen, I would walk on the long road by my dad and stepmom’s house and there were only corn fields on either side of me.
 I’d walk in the middle of the road when no cars were driving by; that way it was further for someone to get to me if they were hiding among the corn.
 I would carry a weapon of some sort, keys, a small knife, a pen, pepper spray.
 Tonight, I have my keys and pepper spray.
 I hold the pepper spray in the ready position in my left hand and a key between my pointer and index finger in my right.

 If a car slowed down or it looked old and the guy looked creepy, I’d especially show that I was alert and aware and even deliberately stare at the license plate.
 Always look aware and alert.
 I assume an old car and creepy man equals abductor.
 He’s especially creepy if he has scruff and a hat like the drawings of Jacob’s abductor.
 If it was an old vehicle and more than one creepy guy rode in it, I’d be more afraid as I felt like gang rape was possible.
 It’s amazing how many creepy looking guys there are.
 I was also ready with my drop kick right to the nuts if anyone got too close.